eddie0509tw/SOAP-Note-Generation/README.md

 4. The model may still make mistakes.
 While we reduce errors by giving the model only relevant info, the final answer still depends on how well the LLM follows instructions.
 GPT-4 or GPT-4o works best.

-5. Wrong labeling and errors can hurt.
+5. Wrong labeling and errors can hurt as can be found from generated sample under /soap_note that the Name, Date are often confused.
 If the speaker labels (Clinician or Patient) are wrong, the system might pull the wrong information for the wrong SOAP section.

 ---